 A pre-COVID-19 study conducted by Stanford University that tracked the performance of 16,000 employees over a period of 7 months found the employees were 13% more productive working from home.

-While remote working in conversations of the future of work has always been a debated topic, following government and health authorities' recommendations for COVID-19, many employers have seen themselves with little choice.
+Remote working has always been a debated topic, following government and health authorities' recommendations for COVID-19, many employers have seen themselves with little choice.

 Allowing Employees to Work from Home